- Boyertown Boot December 7, 2017

 Once we got to the Wisconsin Dells it was pretty late – we had dinner and turned in for the night.
 This was the large flamingo we came to town to find.
 The Dells are a great vacation spot.
 Lot’s to do if you have children in the family.
 We went on a couple river tours and enjoyed ourselves.
 It is a classic resort town — fudge and moccasin stores abound.

 In Madison Wisconsin we stayed the night at the Edgewater Hotel right on Lake Mendota.
 Our room overlooked the lake and we had dinner on the deck with a live band playing.
 One interesting thing about this hotel was the floors are backward.
 Our room was on the first floor and we had to go down to the 5th floor to get to the deck.
 I was a little confused when I went to get some ice.
-Oh, online healing and we got these giant metal birds called Dreamkeepers outside an office building.
+Oh, and we got these giant metal birds called Dreamkeepers outside an office building.

 The M in M Schettl Sales stands for Mel.
 He wasn’t in at the time of our visit but we were given the run of the place by the manager on duty.
 Mel sells just about anything.
 These six birds were on trailers and out in the field.
 Mel sells the trailers and the animals too.

 On our way to the Door Peninsula in Wisconsin we were on a secondary road and noted these birds in a field.
 We made a quick U-turn and climbed out into a field to get these photos.
 This is what farmers must do to pass time during the winter when they have time on their hands.